KCkingcollin/F-Win/README.md

 - [ ] #3.
 Code up our virtual API bridge (VAB)

 - [ ] #4.
-Pass through, and convert Nvidia, AMD, and Intel graphics API to their respective Linux equivalents (this should also be the stage that we will be putting focus on game compatibility)
+Pass through, and convert Nvidia, AMD, and Intel graphics API to their respective Linux equivalents (this should also be the stage we start putting focus on game compatibility)

 - [ ] #5.
 Replace windows plug and play device control with Linux via VAB

 - [ ] #6.
 Create a driver for ext4 and btrfs support likely utilizing VAB

+- [ ] #6.5 Start working on an automatable emulation platform that isn't reliant on virtualization of cpu cores

+- [ ] #6.5.5 Release the first standalone stable build of the project (possibly releasing pre built packages if we can get around MS copyright some how)

 - [ ] #7.
 Release windows from the confineds of a disk image and remove the VAB dependency